dmoore44/AutoMISP/readme.md

 a da_667 endeavor

-This shell script is designed to automatically install MISP (https://github.com/MISP/MISP) on Ubuntu 16.04.
+This shell script is designed to automatically install MISP (https://github.com/MISP/MISP) and the misp-modules extension on either Ubuntu 16.04, or 18.04.

 What this script does: